tytso/xfstests-bld/README.md

 + Instead of using a separate image for the build VM, we will enhance the current Debian image to include packages needed to build the kernel (such as make, gcc, etc.)

 ###### _Repository monitoring_
 Here the LTM server is the long running server and is responsible for monitoring the repository.
+When it detects a change, it launches a build server and instructs it to build an image from the new commit.
+The first step to implementing this will be to allow the user to pass a git commit id as a command line argument when running gce-xfstests.
+That should build the image from the commit rather than upload a pre-built image from the user.

 To enable repository monitoring and testing, we can take one of two approaches:

 + keep the build server alive between builds